Manuras/Dunjun/ReadMe.md

 * C++ compiler with decent C++11 support
 	- If Visual Studio, please use *at least* MSVC 12.
+	- Clang is preferred to GCC on other platforms but not necessary.

 ### Libraries ###